microsoft/BotFramework-WebChat/ACTIVITYTYPES.md

 First, see the [Activities overview](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-activities?view=azure-bot-service-3.0) documentation to learn about what activities types are available in Bot Framework.

-This document will discuss what Bot Framework Activity Types that Web Chat is prepared to handle *as a client*.
+This document will discuss what Bot Framework activity types that Web Chat is prepared to handle *as a client*.
 To see documentation on which activity types are supported by different channels, please see the [Activities by Channel](https://github.com/microsoft/botframework-sdk/issues/5294) discussion.

 Although the Direct Line channel and Web Chat channel support the following activity types, Web Chat is only designed to support the following activities: